-- A class of catalysts for enantioselective proton transfer catalysis with high turnover rate - The development of enantioselective proton transfer catalysts promote highly efficient reaction - The catalysts provide general scope, simple protocol for reaction execution and product isolation - An extraordinarily low loading render this transformation very practical for asymmetric synthesis Scientific Publications:

-• "Catalytic asymmetric umpolung reactions of imines."
+- A class of catalysts for enantioselective proton transfer catalysis with high turnover rate - The development of enantioselective proton transfer catalysts promote highly efficient reaction - The catalysts provide general scope, simple protocol for reaction execution and product isolation - An extraordinarily low loading render this transformation very practical for asymmetric synthesis Scientific Publications: • "Catalytic asymmetric umpolung reactions of imines."
 Nature 523, 445-450 (23 July 2015) DOI:10.1038/nature14617 • "Cinchonium betaines as efficient catalysts for asymmetric proton transfer catalysis: the development of a practical enantioselective isomerization of trifluoromethyl imines."
 J. Am.
 Chem.
 Soc., 2016, 138, 12297-12302.
 DOI: 10.1021/jacs.6b08727

-Cold Stage for Cryo Super-Resolution Fluorescence Light Microscopy

-SEEKING

-Exclusive licensing partner and/or sponsored research funding
+Licensing partner for commercialization

 PATENT TITLE

 Cooling systems and methods for cryo super-resolution fluorescence light microscopy and other applications

 INVENTORS

-David DeRosier, Charles Ingersoll Marc Nahmani, Gina Turrigiano
+David DeRosier Charles Ingersoll Marc Nahmani Gina Turrigiano

+PATENT STATUS

-PATENT STATUS Issued: U.S. Patent 9,784,962
+lssued: U.S. 9,784,962

-Pending: PCT/US2013/059748 Japan under JP2015-532093 Europe under EP13837090.3
+Pending:

+- PCT/US2013/059748

+- JP2015-532093

+- EP13837090.3

-LICENSING STATUS Worldwide rights available
+LICENSING STATUS U.S. rights available

 BRANDEIS REF.
-Case 1095

-Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 zhourong@brandeis.edu +1 781.736.8753 PALM microscopy cryo-stage preserving specimen grid for cryo-EM This invention discloses a unique light microscope cryo-stage design to meet the rapid development of cryo-EM technology.
+Case 1095 CONTACT Rajnish Kaushik Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 781-736-4220 rajnish@brandeis.edu PALM microscopy cryo-stage preserving specimen grid for cryo-EM This invention discloses a unique light microscope cryo-stage design to meet the rapid development of cryo-EM technology.
 Ever since the importance of cryo-EM has been acknowledged by 17' Nobel prize, the protein structure analyzed by the technology has also been encouraged and sponsored by NIH in two initiative facilities.
 We have designed a device that can be used for super-resolution PALM microscopy with 'resolution' in the nm range while preserving the specimen grid for subsequent cryo-EM.
 The unique feature is that our cold stage is designed to be used with a high numerical aperture, water immersion objective, which is operating at room temperature while the frozen hydrated grid remains below -135 Celsius, which maintains vitreous ice.

 Conventional light microscopy with its resolution of about 200 nm is inadequate to study the organization of biological molecules (e.g., proteins) whole dimensions are generally less Super-resolution than 10 nm. fluorescent microscopy methods allows one to localize the position of an isolated switchable fluorophore by determining the center of distribution of the fluorescent photons.
-Thus the super-resolution mainly is limited by the number of photons collected and motion of the fluorophores during the repeated cycle of activation and Using microscopy mapping. at cryogenic temperatures, e.g., below -135 Celsius has several beneficial effects related to improving resolution.
+Thus the super-resolution mainly is limited by the number of photons collected and motion of the fluorophores during the repeated cycle of activation and Using microscopy at mapping. cryogenic temperatures, e.g., below -135 Celsius has several beneficial effects related to improving resolution.
 However there is presently no super-resolution cryogenic microscope assembly which can be used with a conventional light microscope without compromising the imaging resolution or performance of the microscope.
 In the present prototype, the cold stage works surprisingly well while balancing the accurate cold.
 Having reached cryo-temperature, the temperature stability is within a degree over times on the order of an hour and perhaps longer.
 The drift is minimal about 1 or 2 microns over a similar period.
 The field of view in the camera is about 80 microns meaning that items of interest remain in view during a run.
 The rate of drift is slow allowing one to correct for drift.
 Corrections for drift are a separate albeit necessary matter.
 Brandeis OTL is seeking statements of interest from parties interested in licensing and/or sponsoring collaborative research to further develop, evaluate, or commercialize this technology and its applications.
 Summary: